Lrakulka/Double_Bottom_USB_Stick/README.md

 [Device root key]
 [Configurations key]
 ```
-If device root key and configuration key are correct then the command file will be deleted and the device will reconnect connection with the host and will create a file ```DEVICE_CONFIGS - CONFIGS_.TXT``` with the device configurations, if the root key or configuration key is not correct then no action will be executed.
+If device root key and configuration key are correct then the command file will be deleted and the device will reconnect to the host and will create a file ```DEVICE_CONFIGS - CONFIGS_.TXT``` with the device configurations.
+If the root key or configuration key is not correct then no action will be executed.

 ### UpdateConf ###
 Create in the root directory of the device a file with name ```COMMAND_.TXT - COMMAND_FILE_NAME``` and fill it with the following text.